carltheperson/carltheperson-com/content/my-house.md

 ![](/media/my-house/floor.jpg)

 I then bought a bunch of second hand furniture and a kitchen.
 I realize I'm making it seem a lot easier than it was.
 It really was a ton of work.
 I also can't take all the credit since my parents helped me out a lot.
 But there you have it.
-The end result is a livable (though slightly primitive) house which I absolutely love living in.
+The end result is a liveable (though slightly primitive) house which I absolutely love living in.

 Here are some pictures of the end result.